industrial-asset-hub/asset-link-sdk/README.md

 ### Command line tool

-To ease development or testing, the asset link can be interactively triggered using a command line tool.
+To ease development or testing of the asset link, the discovery can be interactively triggered using a command line tool.
 For example, a discovery can be started/stopped or even the results are retrieved, the test-suite can be used as follows: